 Sleep apnoea occurs when there is a lack of oxygen passing through from the lungs to the brain.
-The sleeper will awaken, to open up the airway by snorting or gasping, and quickly fall back to sleep.
+The sleeper will awaken, to open up the airway by snorting and gasping, and quickly fall back to sleep.
 Often people suffering from sleep apnoea don’t realize they are awakening to do this, so unfortunately it can happen numerous times during the night.

 It is estimated that about 5% of Australians suffer from this condition and are unaware of it.

 This is the more common type of sleep apnea.
 It occurs when the muscles at the back of the throat relax excessively, leading to a temporary blockage or narrowing of the airway.
 As a result, breathing is interrupted or significantly reduced, causing brief awakenings throughout the night to restore proper breathing.
 Loud snoring is a common symptom of OSA.

 This type of sleep apnea is less common and differs from OSA in its underlying cause.
 In CSA, the brain fails to send proper signals to the muscles responsible for controlling breathing.
 As a result, individuals with CSA may experience pauses in breathing during sleep without the physical obstruction seen in OSA.
 It’s often associated with medical conditions affecting the central nervous system, such as certain neurological disorders.